Last Updated on 2022/04/22

 During my senior year, I was able to get an internship with Marvel Comics and after I graduated high school in 1993, I started to freelance for Marvel, DC, and various other comic companies in the industry.

-C-U: What was the comics that influenced you most?
+C-U: What were the comics that influenced you most?

 With Japanese manga, it would definitely be, Doraemon, Ranma1/2, Maison Ikkoku, Kyūkyoku Chōjin R, and Patlabor.